UNCLASSIFIED (U)

 a.
 Consular safety and security products are not indicative of our bilateral relations with a country.
 They are part of our commitment to protect U.S. citizens traveling and living abroad.

 b.
 Consular safety and security information products are apolitical.
 The analysis of safety and security risks to U.S. citizens must be undertaken without regard to political or economic considerations.
-Host country officials occasionally express concern, dismay, or resentment about the U.S. government’s public dissemination of CIP materials, including information regarding their country's safety and security issues.
+Host-country officials occasionally express concern, dismay, or resentment about the U.S. government’s public dissemination of CIP materials, including information regarding their country's safety and security issues.
 Consular officers may explain that the Department has no higher priority than the safety and security of U.S. citizens overseas, and that we share information to assist U.S. citizens to make informed decisions about their own safety and actions within the country.

 c.
 Posts and regional offices may inform the host government in the capital and through missions in the United States up to 72 hours in advance of the release of a CIP product.
 If special circumstances exist requiring more advance notice, post/desk must seek prior permission from the CA/OCS Managing Director through the relevant CA/OCS/ACS regional division.